Buying guide

 Clash 100

-A flexible, arm-friendly racket for players who want comfort without giving up modern all-court performance.
+A flexible, arm-friendly racket for players who need comfort, forgiveness, and enough control for all-court play.

 Babolat